NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 - Gains because of therapy continue after therapy has ended
     - As opposed to regression to the mean?
 That is, the gains of therapy might not be people getting better, but people getting better sooner.
 - People who recover from a mental illness because of help from the EA community might not donate 10% of the counterfactual gain, but more.
-- The gain is not only in the form of hours missed, but in productivity gained while working.
+- The gain is not only in the form of hours missed but in productivity gained while working.

 ![](https://nunosempere.github.io/rat/eamentalhealth/analysis/Q7-9b.png)